nettantra/p2p-attendance-dapp/ionic-app/README.md

 # P2P Attendance App 🎮

 The P2P Attendance App is a hybrid mobile application of P2P Attendance where Attendance Giver can mark attendance for employees and admin can add/evaluate attendances.
-This is elegant and powerful mobile application for both android and ios platform which enhances the attendances process with the help of web3 js api.
+This is an elegant and powerful mobile application for both android and ios platform which enhances the attendances process with the help of web3 js api.

 ## Framework Used For Mobile App
 P2P Attendance App uses Ionic framework for mobile application as it is very popular and robust framework to build hybrid application for android/ios/windows platforms.